 5 Disadvantages of Cloud Computing

-Switching to the cloud can actually improve security for a small business, says Michael Redding, managing director of Accenture Technology Labs.
+Leaving aside revelations about the NSA, switching to the cloud can actually improve security for a small business, says Michael Redding, managing director of Accenture Technology Labs.
 "Because large cloud computing companies have more resources, he says, they are often able to offer levels of security an average small business may not be able to afford implementing on its own servers" (Outsource IT Headaches to the Cloud (The Globe and Mail).

 3) Cost.
 At first glance, a cloud computing application may appear to be a lot cheaper than a particular software solution installed and run in-house, but you need to be sure you're comparing apples and apples.
 Does the cloud application have all the features that the software does and if not, are the missing features important to you?